yufeng-wu/interference_segregated_graph/README.md

     - `raw_output/`: raw outputs in csv format from running `{XYZ}_ours.py` and `{XYZ}_autog.py`.
     - `plot`: visualizations of the csv files in `raw_output/`, produced by `visualizer.py`.

-`contagion_vs_latent_confounding_test/`: directory that contains code, data, and results for verifying the correctness of our proposed independence tests that distinguishes contagion (represented by an undirected edge, -) and latent confounding (represented by a bidirected edge, <->) across the L, A, and Y layers of the partially determined segregated graph.
+`contagion_vs_latent_confounding_test(synthetic)/`: directory that contains code, data, and results for verifying the correctness of our proposed independence tests that distinguishes contagion (represented by an undirected edge, -) and latent confounding (represented by a bidirected edge, <->) across the L, A, and Y layers of the partially determined segregated graph.
+Fully synthetic version.
 - `data/binary_sample/`:
     - `network.pkl`: a network in pickle format created by `data_generator_LRT.py`.
     - `5_ind_set.csv`: a maximal 5-hop independent set (we used the term 6-degree separated set in our paper) of the network saved in `network.pkl`.
 This file is generated from `data_generator_LRT.py`.